 The fact that narrow-minded fans are unable to appreciate Elton’s individual take on the Doctor’s adventures is not surprising, as it is exactly these fans that the episode sets out to expose and criticise.
 In his search to discover the identity of the Doctor, Elton encounters others on a similar journey, and together they form LINDA; a group dedicated to this cause.
 LINDA’s fascination with the Doctor draws a clear comparison with Doctor Who fandom and their devotion to the show.
 Elton’s Doctor Who fan club has a hugely positive effect, bringing a selection of diverse characters together to share their individual opinions of the Doctor without fear of malicious criticism.
-It encourages their talents – Bliss’ (Kathryn Drysdale) sculpture and song-writing, Mr. Skinner’s (Simon Greenall) novel, Bridget’s (Moya Brady) cooking – and the whole group play as a band together.
-As they bond as friends, they are also able to support each other during emotional ordeals, such as when Bridget confides in the group about her drug-addicted daughter, who is missing in London.
-LINDA are a beautiful representation of what a shared love of Doctor Who can inspire, and an ideal example of what fandom can achieve if it is respectful of individual opinions and just allows itself to celebrate its mutual love of the show.
+It encourages their talents – Bliss’ (Kathryn Drysdale) sculpture and songwriting, Mr Skinner’s (Simon Greenall) novel, Bridget’s (Moya Brady) cooking – and the whole group play as a band together.
+As they bond, they are also able to support each other during emotional ordeals, such as when Bridget confides in the group about her drug-addicted daughter, who is missing in London.
+LINDA is a beautiful representation of what a shared love of Doctor Who can inspire, and an ideal example of what fandom can achieve if it is respectful of individual opinions and just allows itself to celebrate its mutual love of the show.
 Elton’s preferred style of Doctor Who and his democratic version of fandom would not be tolerated by some who’re unable to accept anything that doesn’t conform to their strict outlook.
-Sadly, in this case, life has imitated art, as it is exactly this sort of fan the episode goes on to criticise, and exactly this sort of fan who has been unable to understand and appreciate the deeper complexities of Love and Monsters.
+Sadly, in this case, life has imitated art, as it is exactly this sort of fan the episode goes on to criticise, and exactly this sort of fan who has been unable to understand and appreciate its deeper complexities.

 It is with the arrival of Victor Kennedy (Peter Kay) that everything starts to go wrong for LINDA.
 Victor embodies the kind of cruel, opinionated, overbearing personality that is prevalent throughout Doctor Who fandom.
-Victor quickly takes charge of LINDA, enforcing his views and his law upon the group.
-The group meetings become no longer about sharing individual opinions, talents, troubles, and having fun, and are transformed into strict, regimented classes, dedicated solely to fulfilling Victor’s vision and seeking out the Doctor.
-This criticism of conformity can not only be attributed to overbearing Doctor Who fans but other forms of conformity.
+He quickly takes charge of LINDA, enforcing his views and his law upon the group.
+The group meetings become no longer about sharing individual opinions, talents and troubles, and having fun, and are transformed into strict, regimented classes, dedicated solely to fulfilling Victor’s vision and seeking out the Doctor.
+This criticism of conformity is not only directed at overbearing Doctor Who fans but other forms of conformity.
 There are clear comparisons made between Victor’s running of LINDA and the strict conformity of school life.
-Victor reshapes LINDA’s headquarters into a regimented classroom, with each member sitting at a school desk littered with maps, calculators and books, while Victor acts as teacher, sitting behind a large desk at the head of the class, surrounded by filing cabinets, atlases, and shelves covered with folders.
-Victor assigns the class homework, they are made to raise their hand and ask permission before voicing an opinion, and when Ursula (Shirley Henderson) rebels against Victor, he labels her, “most likely to fight back”.
-Once set their assignments by Victor, Elton declares, “Better get to work, lots to do”, and Ursula responds, “I never thought of it as work”.
-What was once a fun, educational environment, a place to develop talents and interests, that promoted equality and individuality, is transformed into a cruel dictatorship, where one law is taught, and any form of dissent is not tolerated.
-Also, at this point, members of the group begin to mysteriously disappear, including Bliss, and also Bridget, despite her previously developing a romantic relationship with Mr. Skinner.
+Victor reshapes LINDA’s headquarters into a regimented classroom, with each member sitting at a school desk littered with maps, calculators and books, while he acts as teacher, sitting behind a large desk at the head of the class, surrounded by filing cabinets, atlases, and shelves covered with folders.
+He assigns the class homework, they are made to raise their hand and ask his permission before voicing an opinion, and when Ursula (Shirley Henderson) rebels against him, he labels her, “most likely to fight back”.
+Once set their assignments by Victor, Elton declares, “Better get to work.
+Lots to do” and Ursula responds, “I never thought of it as work”.
+What was once a fun, educational environment, a place to develop talents and interests, that promoted equality and individuality, is transformed into a cruel dictatorship, where one law is taught, and no form of dissent is tolerated.
+Also, at this point, members of the group begin to mysteriously disappear, including Bliss, and also Bridget, despite her previously developing a romantic relationship with Mr Skinner.

 An angered Elton returns to LINDA headquarters and simultaneously declares his love for Ursula and leads the group in rebellion against Victor.
-As the group walk out in anger, Mr. Skinner is persuaded to stay, as Victor offers to help him track down Bridget.
+As the group walk out in anger, Mr Skinner is persuaded to stay, as Victor offers to help him track down Bridget.
 At this point, the cause of the mysterious disappearances is revealed.
-Ursula realises she has left her ‘phone behind, and she and Elton return to LINDA headquarters to discover the true identity of Victor Kennedy.
+Ursula realises she has left her phone behind, and she and Elton return to discover the true identity of Victor Kennedy.
 He is, in fact, an alien creature known as an Abzorbaloff.
-The Abzorbaloff is a personification of conformism, a creature that absorbs individuals into himself, feeding off them and forcing them to be one with him.
-The Abzorbaloff has been absorbing the members of LINDA, their faces still visible on the surface of his slimy green flesh, his ultimate goal, to track down the Doctor and absorb him, stealing all his knowledge of space and time.
-The Abzorbaloff is one the best representations of evil that Doctor Who has ever presented; far superior to the clichéd representation of Satan, seen in the preceding, far more popular episodes, The Impossible Planet/The Satan Pit.
+The Abzorbaloff is a personification of conformism; a creature that absorbs individuals into himself, feeding off them and forcing them to be one with him.
+He has been absorbing the members of LINDA: their faces still visible on the surface of his slimy green flesh.
+His ultimate goal, to track down the Doctor and absorb him; stealing all his knowledge of space and time.
+The Abzorbaloff is one of the best representations of evil that Doctor Who has ever presented; far superior to the clichéd representation of Satan, seen in the preceding, far more popular episodes, The Impossible Planet/The Satan Pit.
 Here we see a truer and more disturbing representation of evil as the Abzorbaloff manipulates people into obeying his will by exploiting their good nature, and provides them with a fate far worse than death, as they are robbed of their free will and identity.
-He absorbs Mr. Skinner by using his love for Bridget against him, and when Ursula attacks him, declaring, “let those people go” (echoing Moses’ declaration to the Pharaoh to let the Jewish slaves free, again connecting Victor’s regime to a corrupt government), he plays on her caring nature, acting weak and defenceless, and when she lowers her guard, he absorbs her too.
+He absorbs Mr Skinner by using his love for Bridget against him, and when Ursula attacks him, declaring, “Let those people go!” (echoing Moses’ declaration to the Pharaoh to let the Jewish slaves free; again connecting Victor’s regime to a corrupt government), he plays on her caring nature, acting weak and defenceless, and when she lowers her guard, he absorbs her too.

 With Ursula absorbed, Elton confesses that he has lost everything he ever wanted.
-Ursula pleads with him not to say that, but the Abzorbaloff coaxes him into sacrificing himself, tempting him with everlasting peace, and Elton submits.
+Ursula pleads with him not to say that, but the Abzorbaloff coaxes him into sacrificing himself, tempting him with everlasting peace, and he submits.
 It is at this point that the Doctor finally appears.
-Although all seems lost, the Doctor cajoles LINDA into fighting back!
+Although all seems lost, he cajoles LINDA into fighting back!
 The absorbed members start working together as a team, pulling the Abzorbaloff apart from the inside, giving Elton the opportunity to smash his cane, which it is revealed holds him together, and he is absorbed into the earth.
 The Doctor reveals why he was in Elton’s house all those years ago and what motivated Elton’s obsession with him.
-It was on that night that Elton’s mother died, killed by one of the Doctor’s foes.
+It was on that night that Elton’s mother died: killed by one of the Doctor’s foes.
 The Doctor defeated the monster but was unable to save Elton’s mother.
-As well as finally giving Elton peace and allowing him to move on from his mother’s death, the Doctor has one more final gift for Elton.
-Using his sonic screwdriver, he is able to extract bio-data from the earth so that Ursula’s face and her conscience are preserved on a paving stone.
-This is revealed in Elton’s final vlog post and is another source of criticism for the episode.
-Many fans protest that living a life without the use of a body would be no sort of life at all for Ursula, and they’re disgusted by Elton’s confession that they still have a love-life.
-It has been suggested by some, that as we’re seeing Elton’s version of events, perhaps Ursula was not saved, and it is all in Elton’s mind; his way of coping with the trauma.
+As well as finally giving him peace and allowing him to move on from his mother’s death, the Doctor has a final gift for Elton.
+Using his sonic screwdriver, he is able to extract biodata from the earth so that Ursula’s face and conscious are preserved on a paving stone.
+This is revealed in Elton’s final vlog and is another source of criticism for the episode.
+Many fans protest that living a life without the use of a body would be no sort of life at all for Ursula, and they’re disgusted by Elton’s confession that they still have a love life.
+It has been suggested by some, that as we’re seeing Elton’s version of events, perhaps Ursula was not saved, and it is all in Elton’s mind: his way of coping with the trauma.
 This ambiguity adds another dimension to the episode, but I prefer to believe she did survive.
-Many people have been through traumatic events like Ursula, losing the use of their bodies, but do not see it as a reason to give up, and it doesn’t mean they shouldn’t be entitled to a love-life.
-Ursula’s survival, LINDA not giving up and battling against the odds, and the early heroic actions of Jackie, support the episode’s theme of staying strong in the face of adversity and fighting for what you know is right.
+Many people have been through traumatic events like Ursula, losing the use of their bodies, but do not see it as a reason to give up, and it doesn’t mean they shouldn’t be entitled to a love life.
+Ursula’s survival, LINDA not giving up and battling against the odds, and the heroic actions of Jackie, support the episode’s theme of staying strong in the face of adversity and fighting for what you know is right.
 It is with Elton’s final speech to camera that much of the episode’s other themes are summed up.

-ELTON: “When you’re a kid, they tell you it’s all grow up, get a job, get married, get a house, have a kid, and that’s it.
-But the truth is, the world’s so much stranger than that, it’s so much darker, and so much madder, and so much better.”
+ELTON: “when you’re a kid, they tell you that it’s all grow up, get a job, get married, get a house, have a kid and that’s it.
+But the truth is, the world is so much stranger than that.
+It’s so much darker and so much madder.
+And so much better.”